 The law states the following requirements regarding vehicle accidents and the responsibilities of motorists:

-- Remain on the scene
+- Remain on the scene until law enforcement grants permission to leave

-- Provide information
+- Provide their contact and vehicle information

-- For property damage: A Class A misdemeanor
+- For property damage: Class A misdemeanor

-For a free legal consultation with a Hit and Run Accident lawyer serving Birmingham, call (205) 380-4158
+For a free legal consultation with a Hit-and-Run Accident lawyer serving Birmingham, call (205) 380-4158

 Is a Hit-and-Run a Felony in Alabama?